-A pick-your-own apple operation can replace one labor-intensive task-- harvesting, with another -- managing on-farm visitors.
-By allowing consumers to pick produce for themselves, less labor is required for harvesting and tasks such as grading, storing and packing.
+From a grower’s perspective, pick-your-own apple operation replace one labor-intensive task-- harvesting, with another -- managing on-farm visitors.
+By allowing consumers to pick produce for themselves, less labor is required for harvesting and tasks such as grading, storing, packing, and delivery.
+However, inviting customers onto the farm also requires a higher liability insurance policy.

 Not all orchards lend themselves to this type of enterprise.
 Location and appearance are important as the production site must be inviting and convenient.
+Typically, the most successful U-picks are located near populated areas.
 Easy road access and a good parking area are essential.
 Work hours must be extended to accommodate demand at high traffic times which often fall on evenings and weekends.
-Inviting customers onto the farm also requires a liability insurance policy.

 Repeat customers will learn to request particular varieties.
 Educate potential regulars by allowing them to sample different varieties.
 It’s important to advertise regularly through both local media and the Internet.
 Promote your location and the on-farm experience.
 Emphasize the qualitative difference of freshly picked produce and price it accordingly.

 By using uniform containers, produce may be sold by weight.
 If customers bring their own containers, the containers have to be weighed before harvesting.
 Another option is pricing by each item.
 This works well for school groups.

 National Directory of Farmers Market and Direct Marketing Associations, Ag Marketing Service, USDA - Using this national database, find the nearest farmers' market and direct market association.